PaulWieland/ratgdo/docs/index.md

 The ratgdo board has a pair of holes in it which can be used to physically mount the board.
 The easiest method is to use a zip tie to mount the board to the slots in the translucent white light cover.

 ## Disclaimer
 Use this device at your own risk.
+To avoid risk of injury or property damage only operate the garage door within line of sight.

 ratgdo is a product of ratCloud llc and is not affiliated in anyway with the Chamberlain Group.